Annona tomentosa: Description

 It is a bush reaching 0.5-1.5 meters in height.
 The younger branches are covered in yellow-brown, dense, woolly hairs.
 Its internodes are 1-4 centimeters long.
 Its petioles are 3-4 millimeters long and covered in dense woolly hairs.
 Its oblong to oval leaves are 7-19 by 3.5-9 centimeters.
 The leaves are rounded or indented at their base and come to a tapered point at their tip.
 The leaves are covered in dense hair on their upper and lower surfaces.
 The leaves have 8-18 secondary veins emanating at an acute angle from either side of the midrib.
 Inflorescences emerge between nodes and have 1-2 flowers.
 Its pedicels are 1.5 centimeters long and have two kidney-shaped bracts that enclose their base.
 Its rounded sepals come to a point at the tip, are covered in dense woolly hairs on their outer surface, and are hairless on their inner surface.
 Its outer petals are 1.7 by 2 centimeters and come to a taper point or have blunt tips.
 The outer surfaces of the outer petals are covered in dense grey-yellow hairs.
 Its inner petals are 0.6-0.7 by 2 centimeters, have a keeled back and come to a point at their tip.
 Its stamens are 3 millimeters long.
 Its ovaries are covered in dense white hairs.

 Reproductive biology

-The pollen of Annona tenuiflora is shed as permanent tetrads.
+The pollen of Annona tomentosa is shed as permanent tetrads.
 Pollinators include Cyclocephala beetles.